-Control Board, Division of Drinking Water (DDW) are the agencies responsible for establishing and enforcing drinking water quality standards.
+Your 2018 Water Quality Report Vater (DDW) are the agencies responsible for establishing and enforcing drinking water quality standards.

 In some cases, the City goes beyond what is required by testing for unregulated chemicals that may have known health risks, but do not have drinking water standards.
 For example, the Orange County Water District (OCWD), which manages the groundwater basin, and the Metropolitan Water District of Southern California (MWD), which supplies treated imported surface water to the City, test for unregulated chemicals in our water supply.
 Unregulated chemical monitoring helps the USEPA and DDW determine where certain chemicals occur and whether new standards need to be established for those chemicals.